-Talent CRM 2.0:
+CRM 2.0:

 Smarter Relationship Management

-Refreshing how recruiters build candidate relationships
+Refreshing how teams manage key relationships

 I led design from early concept to launch, working closely with Product, Engineering, and Consultants to turn user feedback into meaningful improvements.
 I also collaborated with Marketing and Customer Support to align the experience with business goals.